 A device can be counted in more than one category, except for devices in the "No issues category" that is exclusive of all others.

 Click on the "Go to devices" link to see the list of devices filtered according to their status or issue.

 The Playground is an online text editor where you can write Toit programs.
 Click Run online to execute the code in the Toit cloud.
 The playground uses the latest firmware version available in the Toit cloud.

-This pages let's you communicate with your hardware via the Web Serial API.
+This view let's you communicate with your ESP32 via the Web Serial API.
 The serial communication is only for initial hardware provisioning or debugging via the serial port.
-Read more here.

-The Project page is for managing and viewing the various top-level information of your Toit project, such as
+The Project view is for managing and viewing the various top-level information of your Toit project, such as

 Details is used to enter the project owner information and payment methods.

 Users lists all users in the project, starting with the current user.
 Click on Add user to add new users to the project by simply entering their email address.
 A welcome email is sent to the newly created user, with a link to set the password for the new Toit account just created.